Symmetric thermal optimal path and time-dependent lead-lag relationship: Novel statistical tests and application to UK and US real-estate and monetary policies: Numerical experiments and test of statistical significance

 To address the problems described in the previous section, we develop a novel criterion based on the free energy in order to assess the statistical significance of obtained thermal optimal paths.
 Recall that the free energies of TOP and TOPS are respectively given by expression (\ref{Eq:FreeEnergy}) and (\ref{Eq:FreeEnergy TOPS}).
 The key idea is to qualify a given lead-lag path by how much its free energy is statistically smaller than those of other paths that would be found in absence of a genuine signal.
 By construction, the selected lead-lad path has the lowest free energy, and we want to quantify how this can be quantified in a statistical test.

 Consider the following synthetic lead-lag structure:

-The time series $X(t_1)$ is again generated by the first-order auto-regressive process (\ref{Eq:FirstOrder Auto-regressive}), where $b=0.7$ and $f=\sigma_{\eta}/\sigma_{\xi}=0.2$.
-These values ensure a strong lead-lag correlation structure between $X(t_1)$ and $Y(t_2)$.
-In order to explore sufficiently many different lead-lag structures, we generate 1000 pairs of ($X(t_1), Y(t_2)$) using Eq.~(\ref{Eq:Synthetic Lead-Lag Model MS}) with the lead-lag integer times $\tau_j, (j=1,2,3,4,5)$ randomly chosen in the interval $[-30,30]$ and $a$ randomly drawn in the interval $[0.7,1]$.
+The time series $X(t_X)$ is again generated by the first-order auto-regressive process (\ref{Eq:FirstOrder Auto-regressive}), where $b=0.7$ and $f=\sigma_{\eta}/\sigma_{\xi}=0.2$.
+These values ensure a strong lead-lag correlation structure between $X(t_X)$ and $Y(t_Y)$.

+In order to explore sufficiently many different lead-lag structures, we generate 1000 pairs of ($X(t_X), Y(t_Y)$) using Eq.~(\ref{Eq:Synthetic Lead-Lag Model MS}) with the lead-lag integer times $\tau_j, (j=1,2,3,4,5)$ randomly chosen in the interval $[-30,30]$ and $a$ randomly drawn in the interval $[0.7,1]$.
 Analyzing each of these 1000 pairs with the TOP and TOPS method, we record their free energy $e_T$ for different temperatures $T$.
 Then, we shuffle these time series many times and do the same analysis, recording the corresponding free energies under identical temperatures $T$.
 This allows us to construct 1000 distributions of random free energies associated with the 1000 meaningful series (MS), each distribution being constructing from random time series that are as close as possible from the meaningful series except for the reshuffling.
 As shown by the boxplots of the free energies in Fig.~\ref{Fig:FE AR MPMS}, the free energies of the meaningful time series (MS) are distinctly smaller than those for the random reshuffled time series.
 Moreover, we observe a systematic downward translation of the path free energies obtained by the TOPS method compared with the TOP method, confirming the superior value of the former.